 Help others honor Nancy's memory.

 We would like to offer our sincere support to anyone coping with grief.
 Enter

 your email below for our complimentary daily grief messages.
 Messages run for up to one year and you

 can stop at any time.
 Your email will not be used for any other purpose.

-1 Tree, Flower, or Condolence has been shared with support of Dr. Estol's family - View on Tribute Wall
+8 Trees, Flowers, or Condolences have been shared with support of Nancy's family - View on Tribute Wall

 Nancy Tennyson, 98 of Quitman passed away Thursday, October 19, 2023 at Fellowship-Brookside Home in Valdosta.
 Nancy was born November 11, 1924 to the late James Harris and Blanche Wilder Harris in Pelham, GA a small town with friendly people.
 She learned the values of honesty, perseverance, and the meaning of responsibility from her parents and grandparents.
 Growing up in the Christian nurture of the Presbyterian Church was a significant part of her heritage.

 Living through the Depression in her early years instilled in her the value of using money wisely.
 Nancy's family shared a home with her grandmother and grandfather until age 10; her father bought a farm outside of Pelham for the family.
 Pelham High School now sits on that same property.
 Nancy's role model in her early years was Grandma Wilder, a wonderful person with only a third-grade education but a Ph.
 D. in wisdom.
 Nancy always said she was a teacher, second mama, and grandma.